SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Memory Safety
 =============

-By default, Swift prevents unsafe behavior.
+By default, Swift prevents unsafe behavior from happening in your code.
-For example,
+For example, Swift ensures that variables are initialized before they’re used, memory isn’t accessed after it’s been deallocated, and array indices are checked for out-of-bounds errors.

-Swift ensures that variables are initialized before they're used, memory isn't accessed after it's been deallocated, and array indices are checked for out-of-bounds errors.
+Swift also makes sure that multiple accesses to the same area of memory don’t conflict, by requiring that code modifying an area of memory has exclusive access to that memory.
-In addition,
+Because Swift manages memory automatically, most of the time you don't have to think about accessing memory at all.
-Swift makes sure that
+That said,
-multiple accesses to the same area of memory don't conflict, by requiring that code modifying an area of memory has exclusive access to that memory.
+it's important to understand where potential conflicts can occur, so you can avoid writing code that causes either compile-time or runtime errors.

 ..
 Brian:
    Memory safety refers to...